Mamie Smith: Early life

-Robinson was born in Cincinnati, Ohio, in 1891.
-The year of her birth has previously been given as 1883, but in 2018, researcher John Jeremiah Sullivan discovered her birth certificate stating she was born in Cincinnati in 1891.
+Robinson was born in Cincinnati, Ohio in 1891.
+The year of her birth has been given as 1883, but in 2018, researcher John Jeremiah Sullivan discovered her birth certificate stating she was born in Cincinnati in 1891.

-When she was around 10 years old, she found work touring with a white act, the Four Dancing Mitchells.
+When she was around age 10, she found work touring with the Four Dancing Mitchells, a white act.
 As a teenager, she danced in Salem Tutt Whitney's Smart Set.
 In 1913, she left the Tutt Brothers to sing in clubs in Harlem and married William "Smitty" Smith, a singer.

 Musical career

 On February 14, 1920, Smith recorded "That Thing Called Love" and "You Can't Keep a Good Man Down" for the Okeh label in New York City, after African-American songwriter and bandleader Perry Bradford persuaded Fred Hager to break the color barrier in black music recording.
 Okeh Records recorded many iconic songs by black musicians.
 Although this was the first recording by a black blues singer, the backing musicians were all white.
 Hager had received threats from Northern and Southern pressure groups saying they would boycott the company if he recorded a black singer.
-Despite these threats the record was a commercial success and opened the door for more black musicians to record.
+Despite these threats, the record was a commercial success and opened the door for more black musicians to record.

-Smith's biggest hit was recorded later, on August 10, 1920, when she recorded a set of songs written by Perry Bradford, including "Crazy Blues" and "It's Right Here for You (If You Don't Get It, 'Tain't No Fault of Mine)", again for Okeh Records, A million copies were sold in less than a year.
+Smith's biggest hits were the August 10, 1920 recordings of a set of songs written by Perry Bradford, including "Crazy Blues" and "It's Right Here for You (If You Don't Get It, 'Tain't No Fault of Mine)", again for Okeh Records, A million copies were sold in less than a year.
 Many were bought by African Americans, and there was a sharp rise in sales of "race records".
 Because of its historical significance, "Crazy Blues" was inducted into the Grammy Hall of Fame in 1994 and was selected for preservation in the National Recording Registry of the Library of Congress in 2005.

 Although other African Americans had been recorded earlier, such as George W. Johnson in the 1890s, they were performing music that had a substantial following among European-American audiences.
 The success of Smith's record prompted record companies to seek to record other female blues singers and began the era of what is now known as classic female blues.